Keyboard shortcuts

 Press Esc to hide this help

-PowerIO is compiler infrastructure for power system data.
-Source formats parse into typed models.
-Explicit, recorded passes normalize, validate, and lower them, and writers emit any supported target format.
-The .pio.json package records how a source was interpreted: model kind, provenance, source maps, structured diagnostics, validation, and lowering history.
+Readers parse power system source formats into typed models.
+Explicit passes normalize, validate, and lower them, and writers emit supported target formats.
+The .pio.json document records how a source was interpreted: model kind, provenance, source maps, structured diagnostics, validation, and lowering history.
 Sparse matrices and graph views are built from the same models for solver and analysis code.
-This guide records behavior, conventions, and release checks.
 Rustdoc covers API detail.

 • cross format conversion keeps the electrical core and reports losses as warnings;

-• lowering between model families is an explicit, recorded pass, never an implicit side effect;
+• lowering between model families is always an explicit, recorded pass;

 • matrix builders state sign, tap, shift, shunt, and reference bus conventions;